eswarachitimi/Mulesoft/DataWeave/Data Formats/JSON.md

+### What is JSON?

+JSON stands for `JavaScript Object Notation` and is a lightweight, text-based data format designed for easy data exchange.

-JSON (JavaScript Object Notation) is a standard, text-based format for storing and exchanging data easily.
-It is widely-used in APIs, configuration files, and data exchange between servers and clients.
-JSON (JavaScript Object Notation) and XML (eXtensible Markup Language) are popular formats for data representation.It's commonly used for web development, data analysis, and software engineering.
+- JSON is widely used to transmit data between a server and a client as part of a web API request/response.
+Also used in APIs, configuration files, web development, data analysis, and software engineering.
+- JSON (JavaScript Object Notation) and XML (eXtensible Markup Language) are popular formats for data representation.

+> **MIME type:** application/json
 > **JSON Editor** https://jsoneditoronline.org/

 ### Features